frictionlessdata/frictionless-py/docs/portals/zenodo.md

 ## Reading Package

-You can read data from a github repository as follows:
+You can read data from a zenodo repository as follows:

 ```python tabs=Python
 from pprint import pprint